Eyevinn/node-cat/readme.md

 ### Custom Store

-To implement your own store you implement the interface `ICatStore`, for example:
+To implement your own store you implement the interface `ICTIStore`, for example:

 ```javascript
 import { ICTIStore, CommonAccessToken } from '@eyvinn/cat';